AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. index:: windows; local toolbar

-Some of the view have their own local toolbar that contains shortcuts to the most often used features of that view.
+Some of the views have their own local toolbar that contains shortcuts to the most often used features of that view.

 .. index:: windows; local settings menu